Main: winery tour

 Main wine tour

-Who wants to get to know the Main Bike Trail and the Franconia wine is right on this trip.
+If you want to get to know the Main Bike Trail and the Franconia wine you are right on this trip.
 From Schweinfurt to Aschaffenburg you discover the most beautiful section of the Main cycle path.
-Here in the Franconian wine country wine characterizes not only the landscape but also the lifestyle of the people.
-Here the cultivation of vines plays an important role for over 1200 years.
-Look forward to getting to know the famous Franconian wine in its many facets.
-A slight Bacchus or Müller-Thurgau, a fruity Scheurebe or the classic among the Franconian wines, the Silvaner, which thrives in an incomparable quality in the Franconian wine country.
-An impressive stage for the excellent Franconian wines offer the wine cellars which you will be visiting on your tour.
-With delicious wines and exceptional architecture, they are an experience for all senses.
-Overnight at the start and at the end of your trip in good middle class hotel and during the tour you stay in selected wineries and wine hotels.
+In the Franconian wine country wine characterizes not only the landscape but also the lifestyle of the people.
+At the start and at the end of your trip you stay in good middle class hotels.
+During the tour you stay in selected wineries and wine hotels.
 Of course you create your own image about the skill of the winemaker on site, as this trip includes 3 wine samples.
 Enjoy Franconian hospitality, fine wines and traveling a very well-signposted flat bike path.

 1. day Schweinfurt Arrival